instafluff/ChatterboxTranslatorBot/README.md

-Commands: (Commands are only allowed by the Streamer and Moderators) !join - Used only from twitch.tv/ChatTranslator by the streamer to have the bot join the channel !languagelist / !langhelp - Prints out available commands for this Bot !language [code] / !lang [code] - Sets the target language for the channel using a language code (e.g. en for English) !languagestop / !langstop - Makes the Bot leave the channel !languagelist / !langlist - Prints a list of available languages for Translation
+Commands: (Commands are only allowed by the Streamer and Moderators) !join - Used only from twitch.tv/ChatTranslator by the streamer to have the bot join the channel !languagehelp / !langhelp - Prints out available commands for this Bot !language [code] / !lang [code] - Sets the target language for the channel using a language code (e.g. en for English) !languagestop / !langstop - Makes the Bot leave the channel !languagelist / !langlist - Prints a list of available languages for Translation